David S. Alavi, PhD

 issue from the application.
 The claims very specifically spell out, in precise

-legalistic terminology, what is encompassed by your invention.
+legalistic terminology, the subject matter to be encompassed by the patent.
 The primary

-focus of the examination of your application in the PTO is on the claims,
+focus of the examination of the application in the PTO is on the claims,

 and the claims are also the basis for enforcement of the issued patent.
 Consequently,

-a large portion of the time and effort that goes into preparing your patent
+a large portion of the time and effort that goes into preparing the patent

 application will be spent drafting a comprehensive set of claims.
 Ideally,